The process has never been simpler.

 Yes, with most carriers.
 Below are a few exceptions:

 - American National

 - Mass Mutual - Cannot be a career agent and has to be under the production limit with their current agency

 - United of Omaha - No dual contracting for Final Expense & Term Life Express

 - SBLI - Can only have 2 active contracts

 - US Life - Only applies to certain contract levels

 AML is “anti-money laundering training” and most often, AML training is required when you sell permanent products.
-Each carrier’s training requirements differ so please refer to our AML Requirements for more details.
+Each carrier’s training requirements differ so please refer to our pdf AML Requirements (426 KB) for more details.